Configuring Account Health

 Use Lifecycle Stages to Avoid False Signals

 Lifecycle stages prevent new accounts from being penalized for not yet doing what mature accounts do.
 Onboarding focuses on setup (Infrastructure), Growth focuses on expansion (new contacts), and Mature focuses on consistency (Usage).
+If your scores seem off for newer accounts, check whether your lifecycle boundaries match your actual onboarding timeline.

 Use Overrides Strategically